Do Go On - 407 - The Real Pocahontas

 Here we go.

-Have not read this yet.
+I haven't read this yet.

 This is Ben's title.

-It is Ben Johnson, a 2005 movie, with an I-M-D-B
+It is Ben Johnson, a 2005 movie with an IMDB rating of 5.4 out of 10.

 Was that from the page itself?

-If you heard that at home, that was some music going off.
+If you heard that at home, that was some music going off, I think from the IMTP page.

 And let me read you the plot for Ben Johnson.

-Son of a notorious criminal becomes a police officer
+Son of a notorious criminal becomes a police officer to erase the bad image of his father,

-But things are not as easy as he seems.
+but things are not as easy as he seems.

 It's definitely not in English on the poster.